apereo/equella-office-integration/README.md

-# Equella Office Integration
+# openEQUELLA Office Integration

-The Office Integration for Equella is a standalone application for Windows that historical was 'included' as a download link in Equella.
+The Office Integration for openEQUELLA is a standalone application for Windows that historical was 'included' as a download link in openEQUELLA.
 This download link has now been removed, but the functionality is still possible.

 Due to licensing issues with the ```Office.dll``` artifact, the ```Office.dll``` had to be removed.